Nonlinear Continuous Semimartingales: The Dynamic Programming Principle

+for all finite stopping times \(\tau \geq \sigma\).
 To prove Theorem \ref{theo: DPP} we use a general theorem from \cite{ElKa15}.
 The work lies in the verification of the prerequisites, which are (i) a measurable graph property, (ii) a stability property for conditioning, and (iii) a stability property for pasting.
 The proof is given in Section \ref{sec: pf DPP} below.

 \begin{example} In the following we mention some examples of stochastic models that are covered by our framework.
-We stress that it includes many previously studied frameworks but also some new ones which are of interest for future investigations. \begin{enumerate} \item[\textup{(i)}] The case where \(\Theta (t, \omega) \equiv \Theta\) is independent of time \(t\) and path \(\omega\) corresponds to the generalized \(G\)-Brownian motion as introduced in \cite{peng2010}, cf. also \cite{neufeld2017nonlinear} for a nonlinear L\'evy setting {\em with jumps}. \item[\textup{(ii)}] The situation where \(\Theta (t, \omega) \equiv \Theta (\omega (t))\) depends on \((t, \omega)\) only through the value \(\omega (t)\) corresponds to a Markovian setting that has, for instance, been studied in \cite{CN22b, hol16}. \item[\textup{(iii)}] The example where, for \((f, t, \omega) \in F \times \of 0, \infty\of, r > 0\) and suitable functions \(b_0, b_1\) and \(a_0\),
+We stress that it includes many previously studied frameworks but also some new ones which are of interest for future investigations. \begin{enumerate} \item[\textup{(i)}] The case where \(\Theta (t, \omega) \equiv \Theta\) is independent of time \(t\) and path \(\omega\) corresponds to the generalized \(G\)-Brownian motion as introduced in \cite{peng2010}, cf. also \cite{neufeld2017nonlinear} for a nonlinear L\'evy setting {\em with jumps}. \item[\textup{(ii)}] The situation where \(\Theta (t, \omega) \equiv \Theta (\omega (t))\) depends on \((t, \omega)\) only through the value \(\omega (t)\) corresponds to a Markovian setting that has, for instance, been studied in \cite{CN22b, hol16}. \item[\textup{(iii)}] The example where, for \((f, t, \omega) \in F \times \of 0, \infty\of\) and \( r > 0\),